awslabs/aws-well-architected-labs/Reliability/200_Bidirectional_Replication_for_S3/Lab_Guide.md

 * How do you back up data?
 * How do you plan for disaster recovery (DR)?

-When this lab is completed, you will have created two S3 buckets in two different AWS regions.
+Upon completion of this lab, you will have created two S3 buckets in two different AWS regions.
 When a new object is put into one of them, it will be replicated to the other.
 Objects will be encrypted in both buckets.
 Objects will be replicated once -- replication "looping" is prevented.

 ![ReplicationOverview](Images/ReplicationOverview.jpg)